 Weekday ceremonies may be:

 Monday: 11am, 12 noon, 2pm, 3pm and 4pm

 Tuesday - Thursday: 10am, 11am, 12 noon, 2pm, 3pm and 4pm

 Documents you must produce

-Please note: all documents must be originals.
-Please don’t send photocopies and if they are not in English, bring a certified translation.
+All documents must be originals.
+Don’t send photocopies and if they are not in English, bring a certified translation.
 You must produce documents as early as possible before the wedding.
 Failure to do so will mean postponement.